 Description:

 Getting the call that I could shadow a doctor from cardiology was the best start to a Monday that I could have asked for.
 The fact that the appointment was on my birthday was an added bonus; this was a wonderful way to spend the day.
-The experience showed me a wonderful example of what proper and respectful bedside manner looks like between doctors and patients.
+The experience showed me a wonderful example of what a proper and respectful bedside manner looks like between doctors and patients.
 I was lucky enough to sit in while Dr. Zabel spoke to his patients, most of which were alone in their hospital rooms.
-He took the time with each of his patients on his list to talk to them about their condition and make sure they understood what their charts meant.
+He took the time with each of his patients to talk about their condition and make sure they understood what their charts meant.
 He would then proceed to talk to his patients about their jobs, families, or how their retirement was going.
 It was a wonderful look into the human side of this profession and an aspect of the job I find myself very much looking forward to.
 To end the day, Dr. Zabel looked at echocardiographs with me and gave me insight into how he analyzes them and what diagnoses he can derive from them.
-While this was a bit nerve wracking, there were times he would ask me to infer what I thought was wrong.
+While this was a bit nerve-wracking, there were times he would ask me to infer what I thought was wrong.
 I was blown away that he allowed me to do this with him.
 Instead of feeling like a fly on the wall, I felt as though I was a meaningful part of the doctor's day and was able to interact and see how my qualities could fit into this job.

-AMCAS Work and Activities example #30
+AMCAS Work and Activities Example #30

-AMCAS Work and Activities example #31
+AMCAS Work and Activities Example #31

 Taking a gap year before medical school?
 Consider these best premed gap year jobs: